robojones/mystuff/README.md

 # mystuff - easier local require and global storage
 This module makes it easier to organize and require your local modules.
+It also gives you the ability to set global variables that you can use in all of your projects.
 ## Installation
 `npm install mystuff`